Jerry-Master/KAN-benchmarking/README.md

 The benchmark is simply a network with 1 hidden layer where you can vary the number of input and hidden neurons and the output is 1D.
 This basically covers all the cases you want to profile since any other model is just made of several layers of this form.

 The MLP uses 10 times the hidden size in order for the number of parameters to be roughly the same and therefore comparable.
 And the original implementation is not included in the 'all' comparison because it takes orders of magnitude more time to execute.
+The fast-kan, faster-kan and rbf-kan algorithms have the default `num_grids` value changed to also have a comparable number of parameters.

 An example of the output is in the times-*.txt files where BS means batch size, I for input size and H for hidden size.
 Also provided below (executed on a NVIDIA A5000 and an Intel i9-10900X):